bobaec/PERN-todo-list/README.md

 You can also edit and delete todos by clicking onto the todo itself and an Edit Modal should open up:
 ![image](https://github.com/bobaec/PERN-todo-list/assets/22423987/d62e86f9-155b-4fb0-b435-f16b25cd4467)

-You can also use the search function in the side bar, as well as filter by list type.
+You can also use the search function in the side bar, as well as filter by list type.<br/>
 ![image](https://github.com/bobaec/PERN-todo-list/assets/22423987/66ac3b46-40f7-4ce5-af14-ae3231dbaa97)

-Example video:
+Example video of functionality:
 ![chrome_b1EOF6f8T5](https://github.com/bobaec/PERN-todo-list/assets/22423987/b80d8980-09d5-4f86-b9b1-e3e55b7a3a07)